Once (film): Soundtrack

 The soundtrack album reached #20 on the Irish Albums Chart in its first week, peaking at #15 a few weeks later.
 Following the Oscar win, the album reached the top of the chart, while "Falling Slowly" reached a new peak of #2.

 As of 11 July 2007, the album had sold 54,753 copies in the United States.
 The album reached #27 on the Billboard 200 and also reached #2 on the Soundtracks Chart and #4 on the Independent Chart.

-Certifications

 Stage adaptation

-The film has been adapted for the stage as the musical (Once).
+The film has been adapted for the stage as the musical Once.
 It first opened at the New York Theatre Workshop on 6 December 2011.
 The screenplay was adapted by Enda Walsh and the production directed by John Tiffany.